dallaszkorben/diy-greenwall/Wiki/CentralController/centralController.md

   ```

-    ```

-##### Install Web server on Raspberry Pi
+### Install Web server on Raspberry Pi
-  Apache2 server should be installed and configured to allow browsers to connect and see the statuses of "Stations"s
+  Apache2 server should be installed and configured to allow browsers to connect and see the statuses of Sensors

-  * Find the codes <b>Software/Central.RaspberryPi/web-location/greenwall/</b>
+  * Find the codes under **web-location/greenwall/** folder
     ```sh
     .
     └── greenwall